In this article:

 Aspect ratio: We recommend a 2:1 aspect ratio for 4K monoscopic 360 video.
 For 4K stereoscopic 360 video, we recommend a 4:1 aspect ratio for each of the two equirectangular images stacked on top of each other, so that combined image has a 2:1 aspect ratio.

-Audio format: Vimeo supports standard mono, 2-channel stereo audio, and surround audio with 5.1 and 7.1 channel layouts.
+Audio format: For output, Vimeo supports standard mono, 2-channel stereo audio, and surround audio with 5.1 and 7.1 channel layouts.
 We also support spatial audio in the first-order and second-order ambisonic format (AmbiX).

 ⚠️Note: Vimeo only supports playback of 7.1 channel audio on browsers that support the Opus codec.